 The AIFM, portfolio management and performance fees are calculated in accordance with the AIFM and Portfolio Management Agreements.
-Both the Committee and the Auditor review and agree the calculation of any performance fee that becomes payable.
+Both the Committee and the Auditor review and agree the calculation of any performance fee that becomes payable, however no performance fees became payable during the year under review.